ipfs-shipyard/discussify-browser-extension/README.md

 1. Point to the folder where you extracted the ZIP contents

 The extension should now appear in the extensions list!
+Click on the extension icon and then look for the white floating action button in the bottom right of your window to login with a uPort identity and start using Discussify.

 ### Development